MrJacz/discord.js-lavalink/README.md

 If you're having a problem with the module contact us in the [**Discord Server**](https://discord.gg/QJnGhnn)

 # Implementation
-Start by creating a new `PlayerManager` passing an array of nodes and an object with `user` the client's user id and `shards` the amount of Lavalink nodes
+Start by creating a new `PlayerManager` passing an array of nodes and an object with `user` the client's user id and `shards` The total number of shards your bot is operating on.

 ```javascript
 const { PlayerManager } = require("discord.js-lavalink");